Head & Neck, Cervical Cancers

 HPV infection is something you can prevent with changes in sexual behavior.
 Also, we now have a vaccine that can help protect individuals from HPV infections.

-My laboratory has done research that’s focused on developing a better understanding about how HPV highjacks cellular growth and how it progresses from precancerous to cancerous.
+My laboratory has done research that’s focused on developing a better understanding about how HPV highjacks cellular growth factors and how it progresses from precancerous cells to cancerous ones.
 Currently, we’re participating in international research in Kenya and Uganda, studying women living with and without HIV in those countries.
-We’re looking for biomarkers about disease progression and recession.
+We’re looking for biomarkers linked with disease progression and recession.
 The cellular factors that are important in cervical cancer are similarly important in head and neck cancers.

 One of the most important goals I have is finding ways to help those who are dealing with HPV-related cancers live long, healthy and fulfilling lives.